hainayanda/Ergo/README.md

 ## Requirements

 - Swift 5.0 or higher (or 5.3 when using Swift Package Manager)
-- iOS 9.3 or higher (or 10 when using Swift Package Manager)
+- iOS 10 or higher

 ### Only Swift Package Manager